IRCA Aerospace Certification Scheme | CQI | IRCA Skip to main content

 Note 2

 For acceptable ‘aerospace experience’ within the organisation as described in Note 1, the applicant’s role is required to have been related to the Aerospace QMS.
 Examples would include quality manager or engineer; production or manufacturing engineer, if involved in setting quality standards or validating compliance of products or methods of manufacture in accordance with design intent; design engineer, if working with airworthiness requirements; supplier quality engineers, if evaluating suppliers QMS or products in compliance with aerospace requirements; applicants working in a national aviation authority (NAA), space agency or government department of defence, having responsibility for monitoring the design, manufacture and procurement of aerospace products from appropriately approved aerospace prime organisations or suppliers to prime organisations, the assessment and approval of such organisations’ quality management systems and compliance with airworthiness requirements.
-Also, armed forces personnel who have direct experience of the repair and maintenance of military aircraft and associated aircraft systems and subsystems.
+Also, armed forces personnel who have direct experience in the repair and maintenance of military aircraft and associated aircraft systems and subsystems.

 The Aerospace QMS Scheme is based on the auditing key standards: